How BIM has influenced building and façade design?

 Becoming efficient at any process by adopting whatever means possible, means that you can effectively complete that process in less time.
 Saving time in real terms means saving money, and that is the main driver behind almost everything.

 The technology itself, whether software or otherwise is merely an enabler, it simply replaces the use of paper and pencil.
 Let’s remember, we humans can do whatever a computer does, it is just that they can usually do it faster and with fewer errors.
-The takeaway is, we save time.
+The takeaway is, that we save time.
 With tried and tested effective processes and workflows in place, then deploying technology to do the work is usually a success.

 The question of “improving design” in my opinion comes from what we have learned from our past experiences.
 The construction industry generally is not great at lessons learned or sharing valuable experiences for the benefit of everyone.